Contact

 About the Gallery

-Forum Gallery was founded in New York City in 1961 by Bella Fishko, as a gallery of American figurative art.
-Among the first artists represented were Raphael Soyer, Chaim Gross, David Levine and Gregory Gillespie.
+Forum Gallery was founded in New York City in 1961 by Bella Fishko as a gallery of American figurative art.
+Among the first artists represented were Raphael Soyer, Chaim Gross, Charles White, and Philip Evergood.
 The gallery is a founding member of the Art Dealers Association of America.
-From inception, Forum Gallery’s contemporary exhibition program has been augmented by mounting curated, thematic exhibitions of historic importance, in keeping with the gallery’s focus on humanism.
+From inception, Forum Gallery’s contemporary program has been augmented by mounting curated, thematic exhibitions of historic importance, in keeping with the gallery’s focus on humanism.

 About the Presentation